Turbulent dynamo in the two-phase interstellar medium: Results: Two-phase medium

 To each phase for each case, away from the transition region, we fit the PDF of $s_{\rho} = \ln{(\rho/ \rho_{{\rm mean}, ~T \ge 0~{\rm K}})}$ to a Gaussian distribution,

 where $s_{0}$ and $\sigma_{\mathcal{LN}}$ are the mean and standard deviation, respectively.
 The dotted black lines in \Fig{fig:rhopdf} show the fitted distribution for each case.
 For both the cases, away from the transition region, the lognormal distribution fits the density in the $\cold$ and $\warm$ phases well.
-Furthermore, the Hopkins PDF does not fit well the density in either phase for both cases.
+This agrees with previous results from supernova-driven turbulence simulations \citep{deAvillezB2004, MacLowEA2005, Gressel2009, GentEA2012}.
 The density varies over a larger range for the $\Comp$ case and the corresponding $s_{0}$ and $\sigma_{\mathcal{LN}}$, as inferred from the fit, are also higher.
 Overall, this agrees with the previous results of broader density distributions in case of compressive driving \citep{FederrathEA2008}.

-We show 2d PDFs of magnetic fields and density for both cases in \Fig{fig:phasespacerhob}.
-We also show ideal magnetic field - density relations (dashed black lines) for following types of simple gas compressions \citep[see Fig. 1 in][]{TritsisEA2015}: compression along magnetic field lines ($b \propto \rho^{0}$), compression perpendicular to magnetic field lines in a cylindrical or filamentary geometry ($b \propto \rho^{1/2}$), spherical compression ($b \propto \rho^{2/3}$), and compression perpendicular to magnetic field lines in a disc like or slab geometry ($b \propto \rho^{1}$).
+We show 2D PDFs of magnetic fields and density for both cases in \Fig{fig:phasespacerhob}.
+We also show ideal magnetic field - density relations (dashed black lines) for following types of simple gas compressions \citep[see Fig. 1 in][]{TritsisEA2015}: compression along magnetic field lines ($b \propto \rho^{0}$), compression perpendicular to magnetic field lines in a cylindrical or filamentary geometry ($b \propto \rho^{1/2}$), spherical compression ($b \propto \rho^{2/3}$), and compression perpendicular to magnetic field lines in a disc-like or slab geometry ($b \propto \rho^{1}$).
 The $b$--$\rho$ PDF \citep[also see][]{BanerjeeEA2009} for both the $\Sol$ and $\Comp$ cases do not agree with those simple trends in these multiphase simulations.
+Phase-wise, we find that the relationship is roughly similar in all the phases for the $\Sol$ run (probably due to significant mixing) but changes with the phase for the $\Comp$ case.
+In the $\Comp$ run, $b$ is more strongly positively correlated with $\rho$ in the $\cold$ phase in comparison to the $\warm$ phase and this probably implies stronger compressions in the colder regions of the medium.
+However, there is a significant spread in the data across the fitted trends, which shows a more complex dependence, even in the individual phases.
+Overall, the correlation analysis implies that the magnetic field strength is not only controlled by the density of the medium.